 It is sometimes easier for a medical professional to bill treatments or appointments separately.
 Sometimes they bill too many times for these treatments.

-This is the easiest form of fraud to catch since insurance companies can compare bills against treatment schedules to find any discrepancies.
+This is the most straightforward fraud to catch since insurance companies can compare bills against treatment schedules to find discrepancies.
 To keep this from happening, ensure you aren’t double-billing for an appointment or treatment.